blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

     }
 	}
 ```
-Now let's have a utility class to work with our controller class.
+Second is utility class to work with our controller.
 ```java
 public class WhatsAppUtilities {